benhur07b/benhur07b.github.io/courses/2024/index.md

 ---
 # BNHR.XYZ Training Courses (2024)

 BNHR’s training courses are carefully designed to build upon each other, providing learners with a strong foundation and a clear pathway for continued growth.
 Each course focuses on a particular topic or theme and provides a comprehensive understanding of the subject matter.
-The 2023 version includes a total of 11 courses covering a diverse range of topics from introductory lessons to advanced visualization and processing:
+The 2024 version includes a total of 11 courses covering a diverse range of topics from introductory lessons to advanced visualization and processing to geospatial data management:

 - QGIS: Essentials
 - QGIS: Layers and Expressions